-AP Sources: US to deploy anti-drug ships near Venezuela
+AP Sources: US to deploy anti-drug Navy ships near Venezuela

 The mission is part of the U.S.’s previously announced commitment to enhance anti-drug operations in the hemisphere.

 But its taken on greater urgency following last week’s indictment of Maduro, Venezuela’s embattled socialist leader, and members of his inner circle and military .
-They are accused of leading a narcoterrorist conspiracy responsible for smuggling 250 metric tons of cocaine a year into the U.S.
+They are accused of leading a narcoterrorist conspiracy responsible for smuggling up to 250 metric tons of cocaine a year into the U.S., about half of it by sea.

 It also comes as Maduro steps up attacks on his U.S.-backed rival, Juan Guaidó.
 Maduro’s chief prosecutor ordered Guaidó to provide testimony Thursday as part of an investigation into an alleged coup attempt.
 The lawmaker, who is recognized as Venezuela’s leader by almost 60 countries, is unlikely to show up, raising concerns in the U.S. that he could be arrested.
 The U.S. has long insisted that it will not tolerate any harm against Guaido.

+“No matter where you sit ideologically, any move to try to bring democracy back to Venezuela requires first recognizing the criminal nature of the Maduro regime, and making moves that scare the regime into negotiating,” said Raul Gallegos, a Bogota, Colombia-based director in the Andean region for Control Risks, a consulting group.

-Maduro has blasted the Trump administration’s offer of a $15 million reward for his arrest, calling it the work of a “racist cowboy” aimed at getting U.S. on Venezuela’s vast oil reserves.
+Maduro has blasted the Trump administration’s offer of a $15 million reward for his arrest, calling it the work of a “racist cowboy” aimed at getting U.S. hands on Venezuela’s vast oil reserves, the world’s largest.
+He also points out that the vast majority of cocaine leaves South America from Colombia, a staunch U.S. ally.

+Others have faulted a U.S. plan, unveiled Tuesday by Secretary of State Mike Pompeo, to create a five-member council without Maduro or Guaidó to govern the country until elections can be held within a year.
+While its the first attempt in months by the U.S. to seek a negotiated solution to Venezuela’s stalemate, coming on the heels of the indictments many say it has little hope of succeeding and likely to drive Maduro farther away from the path of dialogue.

 The Trump administration has long insisted that all options are on the table for removing Maduro, including military ones.
 Still, there’s no indication then, or now, that any sort of U.S. invasion is being planned.